 Key security: AWS Nitro Enclaves

 Private key material never exists in plaintext outside of a hardware-isolated execution environment.
-Sequence uses AWS Nitro Enclaves, a hardware-enforced isolation model where:- The enclave runs in a separate memory space, invisible to the host OS.
+OMS wallets use AWS Nitro Enclaves, a hardware-enforced isolation model where:- The enclave runs in a separate memory space, invisible to the host OS.

 - No SSH access, no persistent storage, no network interface (except a controlled virtual socket).